Feeling unwanted in a relationship doesn’t always look dramatic. Sometimes it’s quiet.

 Signs that you are feeling unwanted in a relationship

-Before finding solutions, it’s crucial to recognize the warning signs.
+Feeling unwanted in a relationship often shows up through patterns of emotional distance, neglect, and lack of reassurance.
+Before finding solutions, it’s crucial to recognise the warning signs.
 You might be feeling unwanted and unloved if:

 - Your partner is emotionally distant – They seem uninterested in your feelings or daily life.